UMM-CSci-4453/Lab-5/README.md

 ```

 You might also find it useful to create views that apply some sort of filter to your raw data.

-A word of caution: You CAN (under the right conditions) update a view--but it actually updates the corresponding, underlying tables--at least as long as mariaDB can figure out how to that correctly.
-(And yes--this includes deletes).
-This is an area about which I am far from an expert... if you want to experiment with it and show me how it works that would be cool.

 ## Stored functions